EconomyLens.com

 Porsche has been struggling with Chinese competition and US tariffs. ©AFP

-Frankfurt (Germany) (AFP) – The ex-head of British supercar brand McLaren could take over as Porsche CEO, said the German sports car maker Friday, which is struggling with weak demand and a troubled EV shift.
+Frankfurt (Germany) (AFP) – The former head of British supercar maker McLaren could take over as CEO of Porsche, the German firm said Friday, as it struggles with weak demand and a troubled shift to electric cars.
 Michael Leiters, who headed McLaren from 2022 to April this year, “is available as a potential successor” to current chief executive Oliver Blume, and talks will be initiated, Porsche said in a statement.

 Related